bparanj/coding-skill/_posts/2019-03-28-recursion-basics.md

 ```

 Recursion can be used for problems that are not mathematical functions.
 For instance, we can search for a given number in an array by using recursion.
 By using recursion the need for a looping statement is removed.

+### Recursion vs Iteration

+A recursive approach mirrors the problem that we are solving.
+A recursive approach makes it simpler to solve a problem that may not be obvious to solve.
+But recursion incurs overhead for each recursive call.
+Because it needs space on the stack frame.

+If we get infinite recursion, the program will run out of memory and result in stack overflow error.
+Any problem that can be solved recursively can also be solved iteratively.

+A recursive algorithm can be translated to its iterative equivalent using a stack, but it's usually more trouble than its worth.

 ### Removing Recursion